Aswin-neuro/anxiety_dependent_learning_via_latent_state_inference/README.md

 - Same 3-state HMM but with 12 emission states
 - Better separation between LC and MC blocks vs. action-outcome alone

-**Inputs:**
-- `data/interim/simulated_agent_4000T.csv`

-**Outputs:**
-- 12-column emission probability matrix
-- Crosstab: True Block vs. Inferred State (ideally HC is perfectly separated)
-- `data/processed/hmm_predictions_full.csv` (if saved)

-**How to Use:**
-1. Follow the same flow as 3a but use the extended observation tuple
-2. Compare the confusion matrix here to 3a—valence inclusion should reduce LC/MC confusion
-3. Save the state assignments for downstream Q-value tracking

----

 ### 4. **Post-Hoc Analysis: Q-Values & Surprise** (`notebooks/04_analysis/`)